bafnetwork/AlgoBuilders/README.md

-# AlgoHackers
+# AlgoBuilders
-Home of the BAF x Algorand Foundation "AlgoHackers" project
+Home of the BAF x Algorand Foundation "AlgoBuilders" project